Skip to main content

 Use this fill-in script:

 "Emergency altitude plan activated.
-We are at [GPS pin or landmark] near [altitude].
-I am seeing [observed signs].
-We are descending to [lower location] now.
-Next check-in by [time].
-If no update, contact [clinic / evacuation support / emergency number]."
+We are at our current GPS pin or landmark near our current altitude.
+I am seeing the signs listed in our written plan.
+We are descending to the lower location named in the packet now.
+Next check-in is at the time already shared.
+If there is no update, contact the clinic, evacuation support, or emergency number listed in the packet."

 Real confidence at altitude is simple: prepare before you go, check yourself consistently once you arrive, and act early when something is not improving.
 That is what turns this from reading material into something you can use.